dovholuknf/qcon2023/README.md

 * [Use OpenZiti for end to end encryption](./src/part3_openziti)
 * [Use SPIRE and OpenZiti together](./src/part4_spire_and_openziti)

+YouTube video presentation of the content in this repo: https://www.youtube.com/watch?v=uPbWkyg3IBc

 ## Running One or More Examples

 Regardless of which of the secure examples you run, to run them